ccxt/ccxt/wiki/Manual.md

 This process may differ from exchange to exchange.
 Some exchanges may want the signature in a different encoding, some of them vary in header and body param names and formats, but the general pattern is the same for all of them.

+**You should not share the same API keypair across multiple instances of an exchange running simultaneously, in separate scripts or in multiple threads.
+Using the same keypair from different instances simultaneously may cause all sorts of unexpected behaviour.**

 The authentication is already handled for you, so you don't need to perform any of those steps manually unless you are implementing a new exchange class.
 The only thing you need for trading is the actual API key pair.

 ## API Keys Setup